che-incubator/che-code/README.md

 ## Developing with Eclipse Che

 This project includes [Devfile](devfile.yaml) that simplifies developing Che-Code in Eclipse Che.
-To test your changes in Eclipse Che run the following VS Code Tasks:
+To test your changes in Eclipse Che run the following VS Code tasks:
 1. `prepare` to download all the required dependencies
 2. `build` to pre-build and start the watch mode
 3. `run` to run the VS Code server